sigcsets/sigcse2022/pages/pages-root-folder/index.md

   title: Login to Pathable!
   url: 'https://pathable.sigcse2021.org'
   image: pathable-logo-widget.png
-  text: "Pathable is live!
-Login with the email you used to register in Cvent!"
+  text: "If you have access to the Symposium through Pathable, login here to view all conference recordings until March 2022."
 # widget2:
 #   title: "Submit to SIGCSE TS!"
 #   url: '/authors'